-A IN AN EMERGENCY
+A. IN AN EMERGENCY

-WITH THESE EMERGENCY NUMBERS

-YOU CAN CONTACT THE EMERGENCY SERVICES FREE OF CHARGE, 24 HOURS A DAY:

-- European emergency number, if you have been in an accident or witnessed an accident in an EU country - SAMU (medical emergency response service) to call for medical assistance in a life-threatening emergency, or for referral to a round-the-clock healthcare organisation - 17 Police Secours to report an offence requiring an immediate police response - Sapeurs-pompiers to report a dangerous situation or accident involving people or property and seek a rapid response - 114 Emergency number for people who are deaf or hard of hearing

-36 24 SOS Médecins (€0.12/min) 04 91 75 25 25 Poison control 32 37 Duty pharmacy (€0.34/min) 04 61 49 33 33 centre
+À WITH THESE EMERGENCY NUMBERS YOU CAN CONTACT THE EMERGENCY SERVICES FREE OF CHARGE, 24 HOURS A DAY: 112 European emergency number if you have been in an accident or witnessed an accident in an EU country 15 SAMU (medical emergency response service) to call for medical assistance in a life-threatening emergency, or for referral to a round-the-clock healthcare organisation 17 Police Secours to report an offence requiring an immediate police response 18 Sapeurs-pompiers to report a dangerous situation or accident involving people or property and seek a rapid response 114 Emergency number for people who are deaf or hard of hearing 36 24 SOS Médecins (€0.12/min) 32 37 Duty pharmacy (€0.34/min) 04 91 75 25 25 or 04 61 49 33 33 Poison control centre

-SOCIAL SUPPORT SERVICES
+B. SOCIAL SUPPORT SERVICES